EXPANDing Immune Cells and their Tumor Antigens during checkpoint immunotherapy

 Background

-We recently analyzed tumor biopsies from breast cancer patients collected during ICB and indeed observed that only in a subset of patients do tumor-infiltrating T-cells undergo rapid expansion when exposed to ICB.
-We characterized the gene expression programs underlying this expansion at a single-cell level and realized that, although these expanding T-cells are the main executors of therapeutic response to ICB, several key questions regarding their function remain unanswered.
+We recently analyzed tumor biopsies from breast cancer patients collected during ICB and indeed observed only in a subset of patients that tumor-infiltrating T-cells undergo rapid expansion when exposed to ICB.
+We characterized the gene expression programs underlying this expansion at single-cell level and realized that - although these expanding T-cells are the main executors of therapeutic response to ICB - several key questions regarding their function remain unanswered.

 Key Questions